DakNewcomb/sqlalchemy_challenge/README.md

   2. Design a query to find the most-active stations (that is, the stations that have the most rows).
 To do so, complete the following steps:
     - List the stations and observation counts in descending order.
     - Answer the following question: which station id has the greatest number of observations?
+        _Aid to pull station ID and activity from instrucor Mark_
   3. Design a query that calculates the lowest, highest, and average temperatures that filters on the most-active station id found in the previous query.
   4. Design a query to get the previous 12 months of temperature observation (TOBS) data.
 To do so, complete the following steps:
     - Filter by the station that has the greatest number of observations.